pierrelstan/pierrelstan/README.md

  # Hi there , I'm  Stanley 👋🏾

  I am a web developer focus on the MERN STACK.
-I'm looking to expand my career as a  developer, and I'm highly motivated and constantly improve my skills.
+I'm highly motivated and constantly improve my skills.
 I like to take up new challenges and gain new experiences , and contribute to open-source.

   <br />